 According to Glassdoor, the estimated total pay for a Construction Worker is $57,286 per year in the United States area, with an average salary of $37,777 per year.

 These numbers represent the median, which is the midpoint of the ranges from our proprietary Total Pay Estimate model and based on salaries collected from our users.

 The estimated additional pay is $19,509 per year.

 Additional pay could include cash bonus, commission, tips, and profit sharing.

 The “Most Likely Range” represents values that exist within the 25th and 75th percentile of all pay data available for this role.

 Getting a job as a construction worker could be easy or hard.
 The probabilities of landing the job hugely depend on your resume and how well it is presented.

-Have issues writing your construction Resume/CV?
+Want to save time writing your construction Resume/CV?
 Let us help you write a professional construction resume that will land you the job you deserve.
-Click here to get started.